 About the Song:

 “Mr. Tambourine Man” “elevated [Bob] Dylan from folk hero to bona fide star.”
-RS500 He partly wrote it “during a drug-fueled cross-country trek in 1964” RS500 and recorded it on January 15, 1965.
-RS500 Some people interpreted itas being about a drug pusher, but Dylan said the song was inspired by Bruce Langhorne, a guitarist who brought a tambourine to the recording session which he said was “as big as a wagon wheel.”
+RS500 He pecked “out the lyrics on a typrewriter in the back of a station wagon” BR “during a drug-fueled cross-country trek in 1964,” RS500 which included “wild scenes they had witnessed at Mardi Gras” SS and incorporated the influence of the Federico Fellin film La Strada.
+SS Some people interpreted “Tambourine” as being about a drug pusher, but Dylan said the song was inspired by Bruce Langhorne, a guitarist who brought a tambourine to the recording session which he said was “as big as a wagon wheel.”
 SJ

-“If nobody sings Dylan like Dylan, the Byrds at least came close.”
-MA The band heard a demo and, although they weren’t completely sold on it, recorded their own version five days after Dylan.
-RS500 The original version “was a multi-versed acoustic meander through typically elliptical wordplay,” TB but the Byrds whittled it down to a one-verse, more conventional three minute single.
-HL Dylan said of their recording, “Wow, man.
+After an attempt with Gene Clark singing lead, they recorded a version with Roger McGuinn assuming vocal duties.
+SS He said he was trying to sound like a mix of Dylan and John Lennon.
+BR They recorded their own version five days after Dylan.
+RS500 The original “was a multi-versed acoustic meander through typically elliptical wordplay,” TB but the Byrds whittled it down to a one-verse, more conventional three minute single.
+HL “If nobody sings Dylan like Dylan, the Byrds at least came close.”
+DM Dylan said of their recording, “Wow, man.
 You can even dance to that!”
 RS500

 “The Tambourine Man was the Pied Piper for others to follow.”
 HL It “started the folk-rock movement” SJ “and the whole singer/songwriter tradition.”
 TC McGuinn said, however, that “We weren’t really thinking about the folk background.
 In fact, we were trying to subdue it and become legitimate rock & roll people.
 Fortunately, we weren’t able to shake it, and the residue is what made us sound interesting.”
 TC